 Resistors are ubiquitous in electronics and arguably the first "real" electronic component we will be dealing with.
 They are the little pill-shaped stripe-y things found on most circuit boards.
 These parts in and of themselves don't do anything remarkably complex, but are vital in purpose.
 Over the course of this lesson we will learn what resistors are, how to 'read' them, special ways they can be used, and all about a special type of resistor called a potentiometer.
 Finally, we will bring everything together and make an audio mixer.

-In this lesson we will be making a Simple Stereo Mixer.
-I will also be demonstrating how resistors work by making a paper resistor.
+In this lesson I will be demonstrating how resistors work by making a paper resistor.

 While it is optional, if you want to follow along at home and make a paper resistor you will need:

 (x1) pencil (preferably 6B, but a #2 will work)

 (x1) 6" x 9" envelope (or piece of paper)

 All About Resistors

 A resistor is an electronic component that limits the flow of electrons.
 In doing so, it dissipates energy in the form of heat.
 Put into plain English, electricity has to struggle to flow through something with a high resistance.
 In doing so, it works up a lot of energy and converts this into heat.
 It's a little bit like how your body heats up when you do vigorous exercise.

 You can think of a resistor kind of like a fixed workout routine for electricity.
 It provides a known amount of resistance to a circuit, and the electricity always has to do the same amount of work to get through it.